Related Reading

 A positive AFB culture for M. tuberculosis means you do have TB.
 A separate susceptibility report will tell you which antibiotics should best treat it.

-If you are being treated for TB, you will usually have the AFB culture done monthly until it comes back negative 2 months in a row.
+If you're being treated for TB, you'll usually have the AFB culture done monthly until it comes back negative 2 months in a row.
 This means the treatment is working.
 A positive AFB culture several weeks after medicine treatment has started may mean the antibiotic is not working and needs to be changed.
 It also means you are still likely to be infectious and can pass the infection to others through coughing or sneezing.

 How is this test done?

 If you are being tested for pulmonary TB, the AFB culture is done on phlegm (sputum) coughed up from deep inside your lungs.
-You will provide sputum in a sterile cup at least 2 days in a row, preferably early in the morning.
-A healthcare provider may help you get a good sputum sample.
-You will need to cough deeply several times to make sure you aren't just coughing up saliva or postnasal drip.
+You'll provide sputum in a sterile cup at least 2 days in a row.
+Early in the morning is best.
+A health care provider may help you get a good sample.
+You'll need to cough deeply several times to make sure you aren't just coughing up saliva or postnasal drip.

-As a last resort, healthcare providers may do a bronchoscopy.
-This involves putting a bronchoscope through your mouth or nose right into your lung to remove sputum or tissue.
-You will need to have this procedure with anesthesia and in an outpatient surgery center or the hospital.
+As a last resort, your provider may do a bronchoscopy.
+This procedure involves putting a thin, lighted tube (bronchoscope) through your mouth or nose right into your airways to collect a sample for testing.
+You'll need to have this procedure with anesthesia and in an outpatient surgery center or the hospital.

 Does this test pose any risks?